-During trial, the purported eye-witnesses resiled from the statements made during investigation.
-Faulty and biased investigation as well as perfunctory trial were said to have marred the sanctity of the entire exercise undertaken to bring the culprits to book.
-By judgement dated 27.6.2003, the trial court directed acquittal of the accused persons.
+During trial the purported eye-witnesses resiled from the statements made during investigation.
+Faulty and biased investigation as well as perfunctory trial were said to have marred the sanctity of the entire exercise undertaken to bring the culprits to books.
+By judgment dated 27.6.2003, the trial Court directed acquittal of the accused persons.

 Zahira appeared before the National Human Rights Commission (in short the "NHRC") stating that she was threatened by powerful politicians not to depose against the accused persons.
-On 7.8.2003, an appeal not up to the mark and neither in conformity with the required care, appears to have been filed by the State against the judgement of acquittal before the Gujarat high court.
-NHRC moved this Court and its Special Leave Petition (SLP) has been treated as a petition under Article 32 of the Constitution of India, 1950 (in short the "Constitution").

-Zahira and another organisation - Citizens for Justice and Peace filed SLP (Crl.)
-No. 3770 of 2003 challenging judgement of acquittal passed by the trial court.
-One Sahera Banu (sister of appellant-Zahira) filed the aforenoted Criminal Revision No. 583 of 2003 before the high court questioning the legality of the judgement returning a verdict of acquittal.
-Appellant-State filed an application (Criminal Misc.
+On 7.8.2003, an appeal not up to the mark and neither in conformity with the required care, appears to have been filed by the State against the judgment of acquittal before the Gujarat High Court.
+NHRC moved this Court and its Special leave petition has been treated as a petition under Article 32 of the Constitution of India, 1950 (in short the "Constitution").
+Zahira and another organisation - Citizens for Justice and Pece filed SLP (Crl.)
+No. 3770 of 2003 challenging judgment of acquittal passed by the trial Court.
+One Sahera Banu (sister of appellant - Zahira) filed the aforenoted Criminal Revision No. 583 of 2003 before the High Court questioning the legality of the judgment returning a verdict of acquittal.
+Appellant - State filed an application (Criminal Misc.
 Application No. 7677 of 2003) in terms of Sections 391 and 311 of the Code for permission to adduce additional evidence and for examination of certain persons as witness.
 Criminal Miscellaneous Application No. 9825 of 2003 was filed by the State to bring on record a document and to treat it as corroborative piece of evidence.
-By the impugned judgement the appeal, revision and the applications were dismissed and rejected.
+By the impugned judgment the appeal, revision and the applications were dismissed and rejected.